Shubham-Balgotra/ChatBot-with-Response-System/README.md

 To use the chatbot, follow these steps:

-**Step 1: Clone the Repository**
-Clone this GitHub repository to your local machine using the following command:
+**Step 1: Clone the Repository** to your local machine using the following command:

 ```bash
 git clone https://github.com/Shubham-Balgotra/ChatBot-with-Response-System.git